YanziNetworks/reg-prune/README.md

 ### `-v` or `--verbose`

-This will increase the verbosity of the script, output will be sent to the `stderr` and lines will contain the name of the script, together with the timestamp.
+This will set the verbosity of the script, which defaults to `info`.
+Output will be sent to the `stderr` and lines will contain the name of the script, together with the timestamp.
+Recognised levels are `debug`, `info`, `notice`, `warn` and `error`.
 When used in interactive mode, the script will automatically colour the log, unless directed not to.

 ### `-h` or `--help`